5jt/dyalog-cookbook/manuscript/errors.md

 1. Other problems are foreseeable.
 The file system is a rich source of ephemeral problems and displays.
 Many of these are caught and handled by the APLTree utilities.
 They might make several attempts to read or write a file before giving up and signalling an error.
 Hooray.
 We need to handle the events signalled when the utilities give up.

 2. The MyApp EXE terminates with an all-OK zero exit code even when it has caught and handled an error.
-Some custom exit codes would make it a better Windows citizen.
+It would be a better Windows citizen if it returned custom exit codes, letting a calling program know how it terminated..

 3. By definition, unforeseen problems haven't been foreseen.
 But we foresee there will be some!
 A mere typo in the code could break execution.
 We need a master trap to catch any events that would break execution, save them for analysis, and report them in an orderly way.